dweekly/docs/pages/dashboard/agency-ad-partner-invitation-process.md

 ### New User

-If you've used the Branch dashboard before, you will be prompted to `Reset Your Password` before being automatically logged into the dashboard.
+If you've used the Branch dashboard before, you will be prompted to <notranslate>**Reset Your Password**</notranslate> before being automatically logged into the dashboard.

 ### Existing User